pragmagrid/pragmagrid.github.io/_posts/pragma33/2017-06-09-pragma33-registration.md

 short: registration
 ---

-The registration site will be open very soon.
+Registration details will be provided soon.